Oops and Daisies

 quiet-time

 Are they always in their room?
 Heck no, especially the two year old.
 Even so, they often look forward to the “down time” of the day, and my oldest – newly turned 5 – will often ask for her quiet time box, a set of activities she only gets during quiet time.
-(Affiliate links included).

 Quiet Time Supplies

-I buy most of my supplies and things from either Amazon, Oriental Trading, Target, and – let’s be honest – the Dollar Store too.
+I buy most of my supplies and things from either Amazon, Oriental Trading, Target, and – let’s be honest – the Dollar Store.
 The key to most quiet-time activities: they need no supervision and require little clean up!
 She also gets to pick what she does during her down time so that I know it’s something that’s going to hold her interest more than a few minutes.

 Here are some of the more successful afternoon quiet-time activities for preschoolers that she’s personally loved (for more activity ideas for toddlers and busy 2-year-olds, stay tuned):